Asymptotics for M-type smoothing splines with non-smooth objective functions: A Monte-Carlo study

 \section{A Monte-Carlo study}

 In our simulation experiments we compare the performance of the Huber-type smoothing spline with tuning parameter equal to $1.345$ corresponding to 95\% efficiency in the location model, the least-absolute deviation smoothing spline and the least-squares smoothing spline in a variety of shapes of the regression function and tails of the error.
-For the Huber-type estimator we compute the scale in two ways, reflecting the asymptotic considerations of Section 2.
-On the one hand, we use the robustified Rice estimator proposed by \citet{Boente:1997} and given by
+For the Huber-type estimator we compute the scale in two ways, reflecting the asymptotic considerations of Section~\ref{sec:SMSP2}.

+On the one hand, we use a robust scale constructed from consecutive differences of the response variables, as proposed by \citet{Ghement:2008}.
+In particular, we use the M-scale estimator $\widehat{\sigma}$ obtained as the solution of

-On the other hand, call $r$ the residual vector that results from an initial Huber-type smoothing spline fit to the data with scale $\widehat{\sigma}_{PS}$.
+where $\rho$ is the Tukey loss function with tuning parameter equal to $0.704$.
+The constants $2^{1/2}$ and $3/4$ ensure Fisher-consistency of the estimator at the Gaussian distribution and maximal breakdown value, respectively.
+On the other hand, call $\mathbf{r}$ the residual vector that results from an initial $L_1$-type smoothing spline fit to the data.
 A robust scale that converges slower than root-$n$ is

-where $\tau(\cdot)$ stands for the $\tau$-scale introduced by \citet{Yohai:1988}.
-As discussed in the introduction, the least-absolute deviation smoothing spline does not require an auxiliary scale estimate.
-We denote the resulting smoothing splines by $\widehat{f}_{HPS}$ and $\widehat{f}_{HPR}$ respectively, while we use $\widehat{f}_{LAD}$ and $\widehat{f}_{LS}$ as abbreviations for the least-absolute deviation smoothing spline and the least-squares smoothing spline respectively.
+where $\tau(\cdot)$ stands for the $\tau$-scale introduced by \citet{yohai1988high}.
+In our implementation we used the Tukey bisquare loss function and cut-off constants equal to $4.5$ and $3$ for the biweighting of the mean and the $\rho$-function respectively, as recommended by \citet{Maronna:2002}.
+As discussed in the introduction, the least-absolute deviations smoothing spline does not require an auxiliary scale estimate.
+We denote the resulting smoothing splines by $\widehat{f}_{HPS}$ and $\widehat{f}_{HPR}$ respectively, while we use $\widehat{f}_{LAD}$ and $\widehat{f}_{LS}$ as abbreviations for the least-absolute deviations smoothing spline and the least-squares smoothing spline respectively.